 - to repair and keep in repair buildings on the land

 at reasonable times, to permit inspection of the mortgaged premises by the mortgagee.

 The form requires that only the mortgagor is to sign the mortgage in the presence of an adult witness who is not a party to the document, but there are occasions where the mortgagee must also sign.
 Where any alteration, to the detriment of the mortgagee, is made to a mortgage the mortgagee is required to initial the alteration and sign the mortgage in the presence of a witness.
 Two specific instances would be:

 Landgate introduced the ability to lodge mortgages electronically in June 2014.

-Why these Changes are being introduced
+Why these Changes were introduced

-The changes introduced will enhance efficiencies within an electronic conveyancing ecosystem.
+The changes introduced enhance efficiencies within an electronic conveyancing ecosystem.
 Landgate supports the Council of Australian Governments (COAG) initiative of a ‘National Digital Seamless Economy’.
 As a member of the Australian Registrars National Electronic Conveyancing Council (ARNECC), Landgate is aligned with other Australian jurisdictions in supporting the accelerated take-up of electronic conveyancing because it provides a more secure and robust environment for all transactions.

 2 Mortgages under the National Credit Code